O. J. Simpson: 1994 arrest for the murder of Nicole Brown Simpson and Ron Goldman

+Police closed the nearby highways.
+At one point, Simpson tried to call sportscaster Bob Costas, with whom he had worked before and had a good relationship, but was unable to reach him.
+As Cowlings drove, Simpson's lawyer Robert Kardashian publicly released a letter from him, saying: "Don't feel sorry for me ...
+I've had a great life, great friends.
+Please think of the real O.J. and not this lost person."
+The Bronco ride lasted more than 2 hours, until 8 pm, when Simpson and Cowlings arrived at Simpson's Brentwood home, and negotiations for surrender began.
+He was arrested shortly before 9 pm.

 The chase was shown on "nearly every live television station."
 Stations interrupted coverage of the 1994 NBA Finals to broadcast the incident live.
 With an estimated audience of 95 million people, the event was described as "the most famous ride on American shores since Paul Revere's."
 Tens of thousands of people gathered on Los Angeles streets and highways to view the chase.
 The incident likely increased sales of the Ford Bronco by an additional 7,000 purchases in 1994 compared to 1993.

-Many advocates for victims of domestic violence consider Brown's death as instrumental in Congress prioritizing the passage of the Violence Against Women Act.
+Many advocates for victims of domestic violence consider Brown's death instrumental in Congress prioritizing the passage of the Violence Against Women Act.
 The act, passed in September 1994, created the National Domestic Violence Hotline.